dannguyen/smalldata_journalism/class/index.md

 header_image: about-nyu-washingtonsquare.jpg
 ---

 **Note:** It's past the start date of **Sept.
-23, 2013**, but [you can still enroll here](http://www.scps.nyu.edu/content/scps/academics/course_detail.html?id=WRIT1-CE9787#sectionBlock).
-Otherwise, you're free to follow the notes and guides on this site as you wish.
+23, 2013**.
+But you're free to follow the notes and guides on this site as you wish.
 Also, check out [Chrys Wu's list of other Fall 2013 data journalism classes](http://bitly.com/bundles/macdivaona/Q).

 {% include auto-toc.md %}